+There is no practice regarding general FDI review yet.
 Acquisitions and attempts at acquisitions in the recent past have shown that, even though the Netherlands is in general very welcoming to FDI, acquisitions of companies that are considered crown jewels of the Dutch economy may meet political resistance.

 There is no specific guidance in place that explains the concept of national security and public order.
-National security is defined in the Vifo Act with reference to the concept of national security under the Treaty on the European Union and the concept of public security and essential interest of its security under the Treaty on the Functioning of the European Union.
-In particular, it concerns the continuity of critical processes, maintaining the integrity and information of critical or strategic importance for the Netherlands, and preventing unwanted strategic dependence on other countries.
+National security is defined in the ISB with reference to the concept of national security under the Treaty on the European Union and the concept of public security and essential interest of its security under the Treaty on the Functioning of the European Union.
+In particular, it is concerned with the continuity of critical processes, maintaining the integrity and information of critical or strategic importance for the Netherlands, and preventing unwanted strategic dependence on other countries.